pinecoders/pinecoders.github.io/faq_and_code/README.md

 ```

 ### How can I reset a sum on a condition?
 We first need a variable whose value is preserved bar to bar, so we will use the [`var`](https://www.tradingview.com/pine-script-reference/v4/#op_var) keyword to initialize our `vol` variable on the first bar only.
 We then need to define the resetting condition, in this case a MACD cross.
-We then add the volume to our `vol` variable, except when a cross occurs, in which case we reset our sum to zero.
+We then add the volume to our `vol` variable on each bar, except when a cross occurs, in which case we reset our sum to zero.
 We also plot a dot on crosses for debugging purposes:
 ```js
 //@version=4
 study("Reset sum on condition")